duckhai1/RentingAndroidAppDraft/docs/database/tests/createStaff.md

 ---
 + _Objective_: test if request is rejected when `inStaffId` already exists.
 + _Precondition_:
-    + `inStaffId` is an alphanumeric characters sequence
+    + `inStaffId` is an alphanumeric characters sequence and `inStaffId` already exists in database
     + `inCityId` is an alphanumeric characters sequence and uniquely identifies a row in `city` relation.
     + `inSportCenterId` is an alphanumeric characters sequence and uniquely identifies a row in `sportCenter` relation.
-+ _Step_: Call the stored procedures twice with data that sastifies the preconditions
++ _Step_: Call the stored procedures once with data that sastifies the preconditions
 + _Pass condition_:
     + `statusCode` equals to *406 - STAFF ID ALREADY EXISTS*